AI in Finance

 Emily: All right.
 Do you mind giving an example of how hyperbots handle multi-state or multi-jurisdiction tax complexities?

 Dave Sackett: Sure.
-Hyperbots handle multi-jurisdiction complexities by analyzing both the origin and destination information and referencing those state-specific tax laws.
-For example, if a company in New York purchases from a vendor in Texas, hyperbots considers both Texas and New York’s state laws.
-If New York mandates a different tax treatment than Texas, hyperbots applies the appropriate rate based on the destination-specific requirements, ensuring compliance.
+Hyperbots handle multi-jurisdiction complexities by analyzing both the origin and destination information and referencing state-specific tax laws.
+For example, if a company in New York purchases from a vendor in Texas, Hyperbots considers both Texas and New York’s state laws.
+If New York mandates a different tax treatment than Texas, Hyperbots applies the appropriate rate based on the destination-specific requirements, ensuring compliance.

 Emily: Got it.
 And just one last question, Dave.
 What would you say are the primary benefits of using Hyperbot’s AI-driven approach to sales tax verification?